waterlinked/waterlinked.github.io/docs/modem/modem-m64-protocol.md

 In order for two modems to communicate they must be configured to use different roles (A/B) on the same channel.
 The modem with role A will always transmit.
-The modem will role B will listen until it detects a signal from a modem of role A.
+The modem with role B will listen until it detects a signal from a modem of role A.
 It will then start transmitting responses back to the modem with role A.
-The modem with role B will go back to listen mode if several consecutive packets from the modem with role A cannot be decoded (ie signal is lost).
+The modem with role B will go back to listen mode if several consecutive packets from the modem with role A cannot be decoded (i.e. signal is lost).

 !!!note
     Payload where every byte is \0 is reserved.
 It is used to keep modems in sync if no data packet is queued by the user.
 This sync packet is filtered out by the receiver.
 Avoid this payload by compressing the data or otherwise ensuring atleast 1 bit is non-zero.